N1CNmod/narrowone-mod/README.md

 Hair Color Modifier: Allow users to Modify their hair color easily.

-Keybinder & Keyboard Visualizer: Allow users to see the keys they pressed and customize the function of keys.
+Keyboard Visualizer: Allow users to see the keys they pressed.

+Keybinder & Right-click Scope: allows players to customize the functions of different keys and use the right click to scope on Bow 3.

 No Physics Changes: This mod does not alter any game physics, ensuring a consistent gaming experience.